Travertine: Occurrence

+Dinaric karst watercourses, especially those in Bosnia and Herzegovina and Croatia, are known for build-up of rich travertine deposits and associated phenomena such as tufa and travertine caves, river islets, barriers and waterfalls.
+In Bosnia and Herzegovina Una river is particularly rich in deposits, and so is Pliva, Trebižat, Buna, Bregava.
+Travertine has formed 16 natural dams in a valley in Croatia known as Plitvice Lakes National Park.
+Clinging to moss and rocks in the water, the travertine has built up over several millennia to form waterfalls up to 70 m in height.
+Also in Croatia the Krka, Zrmanja with Krupa tributary, and Kupa in Croatia and Slovenia, and Krka in Slovenia.

-In the US, the most well-known place for travertine formation is Yellowstone National Park, where the geothermal areas are rich in travertine deposits.
+In the United States, the most well-known place for travertine formation is Yellowstone National Park, where the geothermal areas are rich in travertine deposits.
 Wyoming also has travertines in Hot Springs State Park in Thermopolis.
 Oklahoma has two parks dedicated to this natural wonder.
 Turner Falls, the tallest waterfall in Oklahoma, is a 77 ft cascade of spring water flowing over a travertine cave.
 Honey Creek feeds this waterfall and creates miles of travertine shelves both up and downstream.
 Many small waterfalls upstream in the dense woods repeat the travertine-formation effect.
-The city of Davis now owns thousands of acres of this land and has made it a tourist attraction.
 Another travertine resource is in Sulphur, Oklahoma, 10 mi east of Turner Falls.
 Travertine Creek flows through a spring-water nature preserve within the boundaries of the Chickasaw National Recreation Area.

-In Texas, the city of Austin and its surrounding "Hill Country" to the south is built on limestone.
+Austin, Texas, and the surrounding "Hill Country" to the south is built on limestone.
 The area has many travertine formations, such as those found at Gorman Falls within Colorado Bend State Park.
 Hanging Lake in Glenwood Canyon in Colorado was formed by travertine dams across a spring-fed stream.
 Travertine beds in the area are as much as 40 ft thick.
 Rifle Falls State Park in Colorado features a triple waterfall over a travertine dam.

 The Soda Dam Hot Spring system of the Jemez Mountains of New Mexico have been intensively investigated because of its connection to the geothermal system of the Valles caldera.
-Here hot groundwater from the caldera has moved along the Jemez fault, and mixed with cooler groundwater before emerging at the surface.
-Radiometric dating of the travertines show that deposition began almost immediately after the Valles caldera eruption, and that the area is now experiencing a further episode of deposition that began 5000 years ago.
-A new species of the extremophile green alga Scenedesmus was first isolated from the travertine of Soda Dam.
+Hot groundwater from the caldera has moved along the Jemez fault, and mixed with cooler groundwater before emerging at the surface.
+Radiometric dating of the travertines show that deposition began almost immediately after the Valles caldera eruption and that the area is experiencing deposition that began 5,000 years ago.
+A new species of the extremophile green algae Scenedesmus was first isolated from the travertine of Soda Dam.